Everything you need to know about California Net Metering 2.0 in 2021

 Customers with generation systems under 1 MW - basically all residential customers - will have to pay a one-time interconnection fee to connect their system to the grid.
 The interconnection fee will be between $75 and $150, depending on the utility they belong to.

 It's hard to say, but probably not for too long.
 California’s Public Utilities Commission is already engaged in deliberations with stakeholders, including the utility companies and the solar industry.
-It has set this year (2019) as the date for reviewing the NEM 2.0 tariff.
+A successor tariff is expected to be announced some time this year (2021).

 Most experts predict that NEM 3.0 - or whatever the next tariff is called - will see a reduction in benefits such as net metering to solar panel owners.
-This is because regulators think NEM 2.0 as unreasonably helping solar customers at the expense of non-solar customers.
+This is because regulators believe that NEM 2.0 unreasonably helps solar customers at the expense of non-solar customers.

 While NEM 2.0 slightly reduces the benefits of going solar, it retains the crucial incentive of net metering.
 This means that besides meeting your energy needs during the day, the excess energy produced by your solar panels will offset your energy consumption at night.